 I’m sure I’m not the only way who has run out of a supplement and taken a few days to replenish my stock.
 In the case of calcium or iron for one who also takes thyroid medication, the sudden halting of these supplements really, really matters.
 If it’s taken me this long to connect the dots—and only with the help of Mary Shomon—you might be experiencing similar frustrations and not understanding “cause and effect” when your body does not respond as expected to thyroid medication.

-Now on to Easter, which is a whole lot more fun that dealing with thyroid issues!
+Now on to celebrating Easter with our favorite gluten-free Easter recipes, which is a whole lot more fun than dealing with thyroid issues!

 ~ Banana Kahlua Coconut Cake ~ Absolutely as good as it sounds!